 - The Open Group Sensor Open Systems Architecture™ (SOSA)

 - Vehicular Integration for C4ISR/EW Interoperability (VICTORY)

 The memo also notes that “MOSA supporting standards should be included in all requirements, programming, and development activities for future weapon system modifications and new start development programs to the maximum extent possible.”
-While developers of defense and aerospace solutions have been leveraging open standards to improve interoperability for a number of years now, the memo drove home the point that these initiatives are no longer optional.
-They are vital and they are mandatory.
+While developers of defense and aerospace solutions have been leveraging open standards to improve interoperability for several years now, the memo drove home the point that these initiatives are no longer optional.
+They are vital, and they are mandatory.

-There are many very good reasons behind the move, as, after decades of deploying proprietary point solutions that don’t take advantage of shared building blocks, defense and aerospace organizations are facing significant size, weight, power, and cost (SWaP-C) challenges on ground, air, and sea platforms.
+There are many excellent reasons behind the move, as, after decades of deploying proprietary point solutions that don’t take advantage of shared building blocks, defense and aerospace organizations are facing significant size, weight, power, and cost (SWaP-C) challenge on ground, air, and sea platforms.
 This white paper explores the benefits of an open standards approach while examining the open standards listed in the tri-services memo:

 - C5ISR/EW Modular Open Suite of Standards (CMOSS)

 Login and download the white paper to learn more.